mcruzdev/kafkamoon/docs/reference/api.md

 - Kafka is down (or bad configurable)

-You need to verify if the Kafka cluster is up and be sure that is listening on the same port configured by Kafkamoon.
+You need to verify if the Kafka cluster is up and be sure that is listening on the same port configured by Kafkamoon API.